Sound as a gauge theory and its infrared triangle: Discussion

 Last, but not least, we discuss the soft theorems.
 Within acoustics, there is once again the issue that fundamental sources are not available, and thus all sources are ``image sources.''
 This introduces a difficulty in formulating what would be a feasible quantum theory in which the soft theorems should capture the memory effect.
 In this work, we limited ourselves to a proof of principle.
 If the image sources are chosen so that they have asymptotically constant monopoles, it is possible to construct a quantum field theory whose soft theorems would reproduce the memory effect.
 This should not be seen as a deep statement about acoustics, but rather as an application of the fact that scattering amplitudes can be used as a computational technique even in classical physics \cite{kosower2019AmplitudesObservablesClassical,cristofoli2022WaveformsAmplitudes,kosower2022SAGEXReviewScattering,mohanty2023GravitationalWavesQuantum}.
 The connection between these soft theorems and the asymptotic symmetries we identified had already been made by \textcite{campiglia2018CanScalarsHave,campiglia2019ScalarAsymptoticCharges,francia2018TwoFormAsymptoticSymmetries}.

 There are many development directions in sight.
 First and foremost, we comment on the approximations we did when describing fluid flow.
 Our calculations mostly concerned linear perturbations in inviscid, irrotational, and barotropic fluid flows.
 It would be interesting to improve on all of these approximations.
 The key points in which the irrotational and barotropic assumptions enter the calculations are in obtaining the equations of motion for the three-form \(\mathcal{H}\), in Sec. \ref{sec: sound-as-gauge}.
 To obtain the expression \(\dd\hodge\mathcal{H} = 0\), we chose to ignore these effects.
-It is possible that further details and more general flows could be incorporated by modifying the equations of motion to allow sources for \(\mathcal{H}\).
-Indeed, the two-form formalism for hydrodynamics discussed by \textcite{nambu1977StringsVorticesGauge,sugamoto1979DualTransformationAbelian,matsuo2021NoteDescriptionPerfect} allows the fluid itself to play the role of a source to introduce both vorticity and nonlinearity.
-Finally, viscous adaptations would also require further changes to the equations of motion.
+Further details and more general flows can be incorporated by modifying the equations of motion to allow sources for \(\mathcal{H}\)---see, for example, Ref. \cite{fischer1999MotionQuantizedVortices}.
+Handling nonlinearities can lead to several modifications on the framework \cite{datta2022AnalogueGravitationalField,pal2024QuantumNonlinearEffects}, but the prediction by \textcite{datta2022InherentNonlinearityFluid} of a nonlinear acoustic memory effect suggests the infrared sector would not be greatly affected---in particular, it seems natural to speculate that asymptotic symmetries would still be present, as they are in gravity.

 Finally, in this work we focused on a linear memory effect, and considered a simple ``toy soft theorem'' as a proof of principle that an infrared triangle is available in linear acoustics.
 Natural development directions would be to generalize our analysis to consider the nonlinear memory effect predicted by \textcite{datta2022InherentNonlinearityFluid}, and/or the soft phonon theorems derived by \textcite{cheung2023SoftPhononTheorems}.